Flock: A Low-Cost Streaming Query Engine on FaaS Platforms: Function Communication

-\flock differs from earlier systems in that it is built for real-time stream processing on gigabytes of data rather than OLAP workloads.
-AWS Lambda functions have a 6 MB payload size limit for synchronous invocations and a 256 KB size limit for asynchronous invocations~\cite{lambda_quotas}.
-The function's concurrency is the number of instances that serve requests at a given time, and the default regional concurrency limit starts at 1000~\cite{invoke_scaling} which can be easily increased to 5000 by contacting Amazon.
-By combining these two AWS Lambda quotas above, as well as data encoding and compression, \flock can transfer GB-level intermediate results between functions without using external storage.
+In contrast to earlier systems focused on OLAP workloads, \flock is designed for real-time stream processing of gigabyte-scale data.
+AWS Lambda functions have a 6 MB payload size limit for synchronous invocations and a 256 KB limit for asynchronous invocations~\cite{lambda_quotas}.
+Function concurrency, the number of instances serving requests simultaneously, has a default regional limit of 1000~\cite{invoke_scaling}, which can be easily increased to 5000 by contacting Amazon.
+By leveraging these AWS Lambda quotas along with data encoding and compression, \flock can transfer gigabyte-scale intermediate results between functions without relying on external storage.

-When a function is invoked (see \texttt{invoke()} in Figure~\ref{template_spec}), \flock passes data in the payload and the payload is serialized to JSON bytes because the content type of HTTP requests body is enforced to \texttt{application/json} in AWS Lambda.
-Data partitioning guarantees that each partition can be placed in a function's payload, and the functional chain seamlessly passes the data to the next query stage.
-This removes the need to persist and load data from data stores such as DynamoDB~\cite{dynamodb} and S3~\cite{awss3}.
-There is no additional cost associated with invoking Lambda functions with a payload, which reduces bill cost and duration.